Calls to widen police power to ban pro-Palestine protests after synagogue attack

 “By deliberately choosing to encourage mass law breaking on this scale, Defend Our Juries are drawing valuable resources away from the communities of London at a time when they are needed most.”

-A similar event held by Greater Manchester Friends of Palestine, which has taken place regularly in the last two years, is also due to take place.
+A similar event held by Greater Manchester Friends of Palestine, which has taken place regularly in the last two years, is also taking place.

+A crowd of around 100 pro-Palestinian supporters gathered outside Manchester Cathedral ahead of a march.

+Police intervened when counter-protesters approached, shouting: “F*** Hamas”, and: “God bless the IDF”.

 Police forces have deployed extra officers to synagogues and other Jewish buildings to offer protection and reassurance in the aftermath of the attack.